Uninett/Argus/README.md

 having a `localsettings.py` in the same directory as `manage.py` with any overrides.
 This file also does not belong in version control since it reflects a specific developer's preferences.
 Smart things first tested in a localsettings can be moved to the other settings-files later on.
+If you copy the entire logging-setup from "argus.site.settings.dev" to "localsettings.py" remember to set "disable_existing_loggers" to True or logentries will occur twice.

 ### Debugging tips